praveensripati/001-mcafee-aws-dev-workshop/16-Nov-Noon (Aurora)/AuroraIntegrationWithLambda.md

 1. Create an SNS topic and subscribe to it via email.\
 ![](images/sns-topic-email-subscription.png)

-1. Create an IAM Role for the Lambda with SNS and AmazonSNSFullAccess permissions.\
+1. Create an IAM Role for the Lambda with SNS and AmazonSNSFullAccess and AWSLambdaBasicExecutionRole permissions.\
 ![](images/iam-role-with-sns-fa-policy.png)

 1. Create a Lambda Function with `Python 3.8` to publish a message to a topic.
 Make sure to replace the TopicArn in the code.
 Also, attach the above IAM Role to the Lambda.
 There is no need to add any trigger.